jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/IRD.md

 \\end{array}
 $$

-Parker, Vannest, and Brown (2009) proposed the _non-robust_ improvement rate difference, which is equivalent to the phi coefficient for this table.
+Parker, Vannest, and Brown (2009) proposed the _non-robust_ improvement rate difference, which is equivalent to the phi coefficient from this table.
 Parker, Vannest, and Davis (2011) proposed to instead use the _robust_ phi coefficient, which involves modifying the table so that the row- and column-margins are equal.
 Robust IRD is thus equal to

 $$
 \text{IRD} = \frac{n - m - \tilde{i} - \tilde{j}}{2 n} - \frac{m + n - \tilde{i} - \tilde{j}}{2 m}.